tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

     Do not delete any domains that come pre-installed with LIMA.
 Some of these are integral to the security system, and removing them could cause LIMA to malfunction.

-1.2 Domain file paths
+1.2 Domain File Paths
 ---------------------
-In Linux a home directory has a shortcut that is commonly used, tilde '~', so a ``~tsath`` refers to ``/home/tsath`` in Linux, and typically ``/wiz/tsath/`` in LIMA.
-Domains provide another shortcut to refer to them however, as demonstrated by these shell commands:
+In Linux, the tilde `~` is commonly used as a shortcut for the home directory.
+For example, ``~tsath`` refers to ``/home/tsath`` in Linux, and typically ``/wiz/tsath/`` in LIMA.
+Similarly, domains in LIMA also have a shortcut, as shown by these shell commands:

      |  /tmp/> cd ^pinto
      |  New cwd: /domains/pinto
      |  ^std/>

-The caret, ``^`` symbol, is a shortcut for ``/domains/`` and it is possible to use in a wide range of places instead of typing the full path.
-This shortcut will come in handy when we start creating rooms, and things in them in Chapter 2.
-Most places in LIMA, you can use relative paths as well as full paths which is highly recommended as it provides code that is easier to move around.
+The caret symbol ``^`` acts as a shortcut for ``/domains/``, allowing you to avoid typing the full path.
+This can be used in many places, and it will become useful when we start creating rooms and other content in Chapter 2.
+You can also use relative paths in most parts of LIMA, which is recommended as it makes your code more portable and easier to move.

 .. note::